 Another large metal building serves as an operations center for some of the environmental programs, as well as a maintenance workshop and garage.

 The Judson Mead Geologic Field Station of Indiana University is in the Tobacco Root Mountains, 40 miles southeast of Butte, Montana, and 65 miles west of Bozeman.

-Students are housed in insulated metal dormitories while at the Field Station.
-All the upper campus and lower campus dormitories were installed with heat during the summer of 1996.
+Students are housed in insulated dormitories while at the Field Station.
 Major renovation to the men's dorms now provides individual rooms with a pair of bunks in each, for a total capacity of 20 beds in each of two large dorms.
-Six eight-person dorms are located on upper campus as well as lower campus, and, thanks to a generous gift from alumnus Rocky Orgill, all dorms, offices, and the lecture hall were refinished with paneling on the inside walls in spring 2002.
-Another gift from Rocky, together with Maintenance Fund monies, will be used to completely refurbish the bath houses in 2003.
-Smaller metal dorms and wood-frame cabins with canvas tent covers are usually used for staff and visitors.
+Six eight-person dorms are located on upper campus as well as lower campus, Smaller dorms and wood-frame cabins are usually used for staff and visitors.
 Ample hot showers are available in three washrooms which are separate from the dormitories.
 New water heaters and large holding tanks were installed a few years ago.
 Coin laundry facilities are also available, including dryers—but clotheslines are also available for drying on a sunny day.
 Many of these improvements are supported by our Maintenance Fund Endowment.